getsubopt(3p) - phpMan

 vector is one of the possible tokens that might be found in *optionp.

-not include an equal sign in any of the strings pointed to by keylistp.
+application should not include an <equals-sign> in any of the strings

 The valuep argument is the address of a value string pointer.

-If a comma appears in optionp, it shall be interpreted as a suboption
+If a <comma> appears in optionp, it shall be interpreted as a suboption

-tion string shall be interpreted as a separator between a token and a
+<equals-sign> in any suboption string shall be interpreted as a separa-

-preted as part of the value.
+a suboption string shall be interpreted as part of the value.

 If the string at *optionp contains only one suboption argument (equiva-

-(equivalently, contains an equal sign), getsubopt() shall update *val-
+ciated value (equivalently, contains an <equals-sign>), getsubopt()

-*valuep to a null pointer.
-The calling application may use this infor-
+wise, it shall set *valuep to a null pointer.
+The calling application

-mation to determine whether the presence or absence of a value for the
+may use this information to determine whether the presence or absence

-suboption is an error.
+of a value for the suboption is an error.

 Additionally, when getsubopt() fails to match the suboption argument